 The Partnership's policy over credit risk is to minimize its exposure to counterparties with perceived higher risk of default by dealing only with credible counterparties.
-As at December 12, 2023 the credit risk is considered limited as the cash balance is held in trust with the Partnership's legal counsel.
+As at November 30, 2024 the credit risk is considered limited as the cash balance is held in trust with the Partnership's legal counsel.

-(b) Liquidity risk
+(c) Liquidity risk